Understanding these core concepts will help you build effective Plot Twists.

 See Sync Strategies for more details on choosing the right pattern.

 Why?
 Grouping related content keeps the user's workspace organized and provides better context.
-A chat conversation with 20 messages should be one Activity with 20 Notes, not 20 separate Activities.
+A chat conversation with 20 messages should be one Thread with 20 Notes, not 20 separate Threads.

 Twists have several lifecycle methods that are called at specific times.